StreamUPTips/obs-streamup/patch-notes-summary.md

 Shows what's new, how to support the project, showcases our supporters, and provides all the important links you need.

 ## StreamUP Toolbar
 The OBS Controls dock is bulky and wastes space.
-Our sleek toolbar gives you access to all controls plus StreamUP settings.
+Our sleek toolbar gives you access to a lot of controls and hotkeys plus StreamUP settings.
 Position it at the top, left, right, or bottom of OBS.
 Enable it in StreamUP > Settings.

 ## Multi-Dock System
 Combine multiple functions into single, organised docks.
 Create themed setups like a 'Vertical Canvas' dock with everything for vertical streaming in one place.
 Perfect for keeping your workspace tidy and efficient.

+## Scene Organiser
+Organise your scenes into folders and even colour code them.
+This is based on the SceneTree plugin by DigitOtter with some extra StreamUP spice added such as a search function for your scenes!

 ## Enhanced WebSocket Commands
 Previously available but poorly documented commands now have a proper interface at StreamUP > WebSocket Commands.
 Copy OBSRaw websocket requests directly for your workflow.
 Streamer.Bot users can copy CPH (custom C#) code when enabled in settings.